syncfusion-content/ej2-schedule-docs/ej2-javascript/schedule/how-to/salesforce-integration.md

 Use the following command to open the scratch project in the browser

 ```
-sfdx org:open -o <stratch org user name>
+sfdx org:open -o <scratch org user name>
 ```

 Replace <scratch org username> with the username of your scratch organization, which was generated during the scratch organization creation process.

-In the Salesforce setup menu, search for `Static Resources` and click on **New** button in the static resources tab.
+In the salesforce setup menu, search for `Static Resources` and click on **New** button in the static resources tab.

 ![Salesforce Setup menu](../images/Salesforce-setup-menu.png)

-Load the Syncfusion scripts and styles as static files in a zip format, which you can obtain from the [CRG](https://crg.syncfusion.com/).
+Load the Syncfusion scripts and styles as static files in a zip format, which you can obtain from the [CDN](https://ej2.syncfusion.com/javascript/documentation/getting-started/quick-start#using-cdn-link-for-scripts-and-styles).

 In the static resource tab, provide a name for the static resource files, upload the zip file, and change the cache control to `Public`.
-Click **Save** button to add the static resources to your Salesforce project.
+Click **Save** button to add the static resources to your salesforce project.

 ![Salesforce Static Resource](../images/Salesforce-static-resource.png)